 - Should we call them first?

-These questions use a question word to say what kind of information you need, like to find out where something is happening, who is doing something, or when something happened.
+“Wh” questions use a “wh” word to ask for specific information, such as where something is happening, who is doing something, or when something happened.
 For example:

 - Where is your school?